Search for celebrities on Ancestry.com!Richard J. Williams

 Patricia Balestra Skees of Atherton died unexpectedly August 24 at her home.

-A former member of the Woodside Atherton Auxiliary to Children's Hospital and a longtime member of Menlo Circus Club, she was married to Walter Skees in 1988.
+A former member of the Woodside Atherton Auxiliary to Children's Hospital and a longtime member of Menlo Circus Club, she was marriage to Walter Skees in 1988.
 Mrs. Skees' interests were her antique business, traveling, and, above all, her family and wide circle of friends, says her daughter, Sherry O'Donnell.

 Survivors include her son Mark Balestra and wife, Kathleen, of Atherton; daughters Sherry O'Donnell and husband, Sean, of San Francisco; Katie Walter and husband, Jeff, of Tiburon; and six grandchildren.